ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 Recursive components
 ~~~~~~~~~~~~~~~~~~~~~~

+**Warning:** The extension described in this section is not implemented
+in GHC 8.2.
+It can be skipped upon a first reading.

 Backpack with recursive components requires generalizing unit
 identifiers to be infinite regular trees.
 These trees can be
 represently finitely using μ-binders (ala recursive types),